A 2-categorical proof of Frobenius for fibrations defined from a generic point: Frobenius for structured fibrations

 The main idea of Definition \ref{defn:stably-structured-fibrations} is that a fibration structure on a map $p$ induces a universal fibration structure on its pullback $r$.
 If, as suggested by the definition of fibration given in \eqref{eq:fibration}, a fibration structure on $p$ is defined to be a trivial fibration structure on $\delta\To p$, then we have a category of stably structured fibrations as well defined by pullback.

 \begin{defn} Define the category of stably-structured fibrations by

 \end{defn}

-To define a stable functorial Frobenius operator we require additional assumptions on the class of trivial fibrations, each of which is a natural constructive enhancement of the assumptions (i)--(iii) enumerated in the introduction.
+To define a stable functorial Frobenius operator we require additional assumptions on the class of trivial fibrations, each of which is a natural constructive enhancement of the assumptions (TF1)--(TF3) enumerated in the introduction.

 \begin{defn} The \textbf{free retract} is formed by the following pushout of categories:

 The category $\RR$ contains two objects---$r$ the ``retract'' and $c$ the ``center''---and two non-identity morphisms--- $d^2 \colon r \to c$ the section and $d^0 \colon c \to r$ the retraction. \end{defn}